gayverjr/pyemap/docs/graph_mining/algorithms/mining.rst

 pysmiles_ repository for more details.

 If edge thresholds are used (see the classification section), the search will be performed for all possible combinations of edges, and thus several subgraph patterns will be found for a set of residue types.
+If the \* wildcard character is used, subgraph pattern(s) will be found for each combination of each residue type replacing the \* placeholder character(s), including the special X and # residue types.

 **Examples**